TL;DR — what's the quick answer?

 BlazeDocs was built specifically for the pdf to markdown for rag use case.
 Rather than treating PDF conversion as a formatting exercise, we treat it as a document intelligence problem.
 Here's what that means in practice:

 Mistral AI OCR.
-We use Mistral's state-of-the-art vision models for optical character recognition, achieving 95%+ accuracy even on scanned documents with complex layouts.
+We use Mistral's state-of-the-art vision models for optical character recognition, achieving benchmarked OCR accuracy (see PDF Parser Arena) even on scanned documents with complex layouts.
 Unlike legacy OCR engines, Mistral understands visual context — it can distinguish a heading from body text, a table from a paragraph, and a footnote from main content.

 Layout Analysis.
 Before extracting a single character, BlazeDocs analyses the spatial layout of each page.
 Multi-column documents are correctly sequenced, sidebars are separated from body text, and reading order is reconstructed based on visual hierarchy rather than raw character position.